 Thermal power is efficient heat and power production

-Our six thermal power plants are combined heat and power plants.
+Our five thermal power plants are combined heat and power plants.
 They produce process steam for industries, as well as district heat for communities.
 In addition, they produce electricity.

 Almost a third of all the electricity produced in Finland is generated in combined heat and power plants.
 At best, up to 90% of the energy in fuel can be converted into heat and electricity in this way.